 About the Christmas Carol Commission Competition

-The Indianapolis Symphonic Choir announces its eighth annual Christmas Carol Commission Competition in April 2017 as part of its commitment to the future of choral music.
+The Indianapolis Symphonic Choir announces its tenth annual Christmas Carol Commission Competition as part of its commitment to the future of choral music.
 Submitted works must be original, unpublished, and have not been publicly performed; between 3 and 5 minutes long; written for SATB, mixed adult choir; and may be a cappella or utilize keyboard accompaniment.
 Text and language are at the discretion of the composer, and should be suitable for a Christmas/holiday performance.

 Recent commissions by the Indianapolis Symphonic Choir include works by composers Mohammed Fairouz, Molly Ijames, Dan Locklair, James Mulholland and others.
 Winners of the Commission Competition have been published by these and other publishers: EC Schirmer, Shawnee Press, Beckenhorst Press.Read More